When to Consider Rebuilding a Landed Property

 In addition, builders are often in contact with real estate professionals too and might have first-hand knowledge of suitable land for your project.

-Prices for a ground-up rebuild will cost around $240-$300 PSF/CFA (Cross Floor Area).
-I have worked with previous rebuilders who are able to complete the job for you.
+Prices for a ground-up rebuild will cost around $280 - $350 PSF/CFA (Cross Floor Area).
+This cost is a rough estimation and will vary depending on the cost of materials, labour, etc. I have worked with previous builders who are able to complete the job for you.
 Contact me for more information.

 The Home Was TOP Over 20 Years Ago